TinyCircuits/TinyCircuits-TinyShield-Sensor-ASD2511/README.md

 # TinyCircuits TinyShield Sensor Board
 # ASD2511 Rev5

-These are the design files for the TinyCircuits ASD2511 Rev 5 PCB.
+The design files are located in the design_files/ folder for the TinyCircuits ASD2511 Rev 5 PCB.
 This is a TinyShield board (Square Version, 20mm x 20mm) that has multiple sensor ICs on it and can be built under different configurations based on the sensor needs.
 This board includes a 3-axis accelerometer, 3-axis gyroscope, 3-axis compass, 9-axis IMU, barometric pressure, temperature / humidity sensor, & ambient light sensor.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.